VladimirMakaev/cqrs-journey-doc/Reference_05_Communication.markdown

 your bounded context is tightly coupled to the database schema in the legacy system.

-## Generating Events from the Database
+## Generating events from the database

 As an alternative, you can implement a mechanism that monitors the database in the legacy system, and then publishes integration events